A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

-The concept of a Gaussian SWR model with multiple windows is illustrated in Fig.~\ref{fig:multi-window}: a target value $y_t$ is predicted by multiple windows accumulating information in $x_{[t]}$ over different time intervals.
-Hence, the joint kernel forms a multi-modal distribution and can be interpreted as a kernel density estimator describing a more general mixture distribution of Gaussian and truncated Gaussian kernels.
-As depicted in Fig.~\ref{fig:kernelcomb}, the combined kernel represents a linear combination of the single window kernels $\bm{\kappa}^{(i)}$, $i=1,\dots,k$.
-Under the assumption that each window has a distinct center point $\delta_i$ (otherwise, identifiability of the parameters might not be given), without loss of generality we can order the location parameters such that $\delta_1<\delta_2<\dots<\delta_k$.
+The concept of a Gaussian SWR model with multiple windows is illustrated in Fig.~\ref{fig:multi-window}: a target value $y_t$ is predicted by multiple windows accumulating information in ${\bm x}_{[t]}$ over different time intervals.
+As depicted in Fig.~\ref{fig:kernelcomb}, the combined kernel represents a linear combination of the single window kernels $\bm{\kappa}^{(i)}$ for $i=1,\dots,k$.
+Under the assumption that each window has a distinct centre point $\delta^{(i)}$ (otherwise, identifiability of the parameters might not be given), without loss of generality we can order the location parameters such that $\delta^{(1)}<\delta^{(2)}<\dots<\delta^{(k)}$.